MHH-RCUG/Wochenende/README.md

 ```
 cd wochenende
 conda env create -f env.wochenende.yml
-# or if you have problems remove the previous and try this:
+# or if you have problems remove the previous environment and try this:
 conda env create -f env.wochenende.minimal.yml
 ```
 3. Install all the other tools.
    - [ABRA2](https://github.com/mozack/abra2)
 4. Important!
-Edit the configuration section of `run_Wochenende.py` to set the paths to the tools, tmp directory and reference sequences.
+Edit the configuration section of `config.yaml` to set the paths to the tools, tmp directory and reference sequences.
+Use a code editor to avoid breaking the yaml format.
+5. Edit the paths to Wochenende and optionally haybaler in `setup.sh`
+6. Run `bash setup.sh` to configure Wochenende BASH environment variables (for current user and server only)
-5. (Wochenende_plot only).
+7. (Wochenende_plot only).
 Install the python dependencies for visualization by pip.
 The works on Ubuntu 1604: `pip3 install --user numpy==1.12.1 numpy-base==1.15.0 pandas==0.23.4 matplotlib==2.2.2`
-6. Activate the conda environment before running the pipeline.
+8. Activate the conda environment before running the pipeline.
 `conda activate wochenende`
-7. Optional: run the tests, see below.
+9. Optional: run the tests, see below.

 ### Update conda enviroment
 If there is already a conda enviroment named wochenende: